akupila/recurrence/README.md

 {
   "count": 1,
   "unit": "day/week/month/year",
-  "reoccurance": "Daily"
+  "recurrence": "Daily"
 }
 ```

-In the output `reoccurance` is set to something that you could show directly to a user.
+In the output `recurrence` is set to something that you could show directly to a user.

 Values look like this: